b-lukaszuk/BS_wJ_eng/contents/the_doors.md

 (since Door 1 is the trader's choice and he doesn't want to reveal the car behind Door 2).
 Therefore, in this case the probability is equal to 1 (certain event).
-If the car were behind Door 3, then there is no way the host would have opened it (since it would reveal the car and spoil the game).
+If the car were behind Door 3, then there is no way the host would have opened it (since it would have revealed the car and spoiled the game).
 So, in this case the probability is 0.

 Let's add this information to the table.